vhalbert/jdv-jdg-integrations/README.md

 ## Use Cases

-If you chose to use the 'setup-usecase' option when running the installation, the following describes how to access those vdb'.s
+If you chose to use the 'setup-usecase' option when running the installation, the following describes accessing those vdb'.s and example queris that can be used.

 ### JDV-EXT-MAT-JDG Use Case